influxdata/telegraf/plugins/inputs/snmp/README.md

 oid = "CISCO-POWER-ETHERNET-EXT-MIB::cpeExtPsePortEntPhyIndex"
 ```

-Partial result (removed agent_host and host columns from all following outputs
+Partial result (removed source and host tags from all following outputs
 in this section):

 ```text